Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-2/README.md

-# FEW 1.2 - Loops and Conditionals
+# FEW 1.2 - Class 2

+Loops and Conditionals

 Break out loops and conditionals